 The CM Seidon 120M is a simple kit that comes complete with a 120MM Radiator and variable speed PWM fan that allows you to maximize performance while keeping noise levels down.
 Being only 120mm it will not be the most powerful kit in the world but it would be perfect for any gaming enthusiast.

 Compatibility:Intel LGA 2011, 1366, 1156, 1155, 775 and AMD FM1, AM3+, AM3, AM2, FM2

 4. Corsair H55 Quiet Edition Liquid CPU Cooler

 Corsair Hydro Series H55 Quiet Edition Liquid CPU Cooler that comes prefabricated, constructed and filled with coolant so all you need to do is take it out of the box, install it in your machine and start overclocking in as little time as possible, the only difference with this one is it’s tool-less!

-As the name suggests, the H55 Quiet Edition is designed to be quiet coming supplied with low noise 120MM fan and a low noise, low profile pump.
+As the name suggests, the H55 Quiet Edition is designed to be quiet coming supplied with a low noise 120MM fan and low profile pump.

 Compatibility:Intel LGA 115x, 1366, and 2011 and AMD AM2, AM3, FM